Ten Things Your Child Should Know: 5th Grade

 Ten Things Your Child Should Know about Reading, Writing and Math: 5th Grade, is available on Amazon.

-You may also want to take a deeper dive into fractions with your fifth or sixth grader.
-Our resource, available exclusively on our website, might allow you to walk your kid through different skills related to fractions (e.g., adding and subtracting fractions, mixed numbers, multiplication and division, etc.)
+You may also want to take a deeper dive into fractions with your child.
+Our resource, available exclusively on our website, might allow you to walk your kid through different skills related to fractions (e.g., adding and subtracting fractions, mixed numbers, multiplication and division, etc.), even though some of these skills might not be taught until 6th grade.

 Check out this e-resource!